BrewBlox/brewblox-documentation/docs/dev/decisions/20180206_component_definitions.md

-# Definitions and mapping of GUI entities
+# Definitions and Mapping of GUI Entities

 Date: 2018/02/06